Chapter 15 Armour of the Divine Core

 “You’re safe now,” he says gently, slowly stepping forward with poise, “where is your family?”

-She points down a narrow, overgrown trail to the east, where the trees grew thicker and the shadows run deeper.
+She points down a narrow, overgrown trail to the east, where the trees grow thicker and the shadows run deeper.

 “There,” she whispers, “they’re stuck in the landslide, please help them quickly…”

-Her voice cracks, her shoulders shake, she doesn’t look up.
-The Riders are murmuring to each other.
-The young general watches the woman more closely.
+Her voice cracks, her shoulders shake, she does not look up.
+The Riders murmur among themselves.
+The young general watches more closely.
 His gaze narrows—the angle of her hands, the way her knees aren’t sinking fully into the mud—

 SWOOSH!